MTulio2000/PokerHand/README.md

 # PokerHand Solution

-To solve this problem we using the concept of breaking the problem into a small pieces.
-I propose make three important classes, they are:
+To solve this problem we are dividing it into a small pieces.
+I propose to have three important classes.
+They are:

 * Card
 * Hand